darkautism/Creality-CP-01-3D-Printer-Klipper/README.md

 ```

 No matter whether it's ShortToSupply_B or ShortToSupply_A, the issue occurs randomly in layer 2 or layer 3.
 I have no idea why!
 All I know is that disabling `Pressure Advance` and disable `stealthchop` can improve the situation, but it doesn't completely prevent it from happening.

+According characpter `Pressure Advance` 's github issue, uddenly stopping the stepper motor generates a strong back EMF.
+Since stealthchop mode introduces a delay, it may amplify this back EMF even further.
+The TMC driver detects this back EMF and misinterprets it as a short circuit.
+However, I don’t understand why this issue always occurs with the extruder.
+I just have to say—the CP-01's extruder is garbage!
+The worst extruder ever.